fpgaprince/rtd/docs/source/fpga.rst

 Since I mentioned hard processors and all that i should also talk about the soft processors for the FPGA.
 These are processors IP cores each vendor have developed for their FPGAs.
 Xilinx has the microblaze and Altera has the NIOS.
-They are both based on RISC V ISA.
+They are both based on RISC V ISA. while they are RISC and so are ARM.
+These soft processors were developed in house by these vendors using the RISC ISA, which is avaialabe to everyone.
+They are developed in house and catered to their FPGA.
+Whereas ARM takes the ISA and creates a processor and creates various flavors of processors/architecture.
+Different product lines and families.
+Different performance, size, cost.
+Which means you can buy either a pre made fabbed ARM chip, or buy/license the architecture and use it in your chip.
+I just read that ARM also has soft processors IP cores you can instantiate in your FPGA.. very much like the Microblaze, I dont know the difference at the moment, or which is better and or for what.

 Metastability
 ================================================